-MONA, where do we start?
+MONA, where do I start?
 Maybe Tasmania’s most prolific attraction.
 David Walsh, a multi-millionaire gambler, created the Museum of Old and New Art to (in his words) ‘bang above [his] weight’.
 MONA showcases Walsh’s $100 million private art collection and hosts some quirky events.

 The building design is incredible; it is etched into the side of a cliff on the River Derwent.